nivisi/ensure_initialized/README.md

 [![⚙️ CI][ci-badge-url]][ci-url] [![CodeFactor][code-factor--badge-url]][code-factor-app-url]  [![codecov][codecov-badge-url]][codecov-url]

-Sometimes objects can perform heavy initialization or preparation that take some time.
-Until that is done, the object could be not ready for usage.
-This package allows to await for initialization, ensuring the object is ready to use.
+Sometimes objects may perform long initialization or preparation before they can be used.
+This package allows to await for initialization and ensure that an object is ready to use.

 ## Usage